Fantom-foundation/Tosca/rust/BUILD.md

 ## Optimizations

-By default, `evmrs` is build with the simplest and most idiomatic implementation.
+By default, `evmrs` is build with the simplest implementation.
 All optimizations are behind feature flags.
 A list of all features can be found in the `[features]` section in [Cargo.toml](./Cargo.toml).
 For convenience there is also a feature named `performance` which enables all other features that improve overall performance.